mwshinn/PyDDM/doc/cookbook/paradigms.rst

 ensure each stimulus strength at each time-step is considered)::

   import numpy as np
-  from ddm import Model
+  from pyddm import Model
-  from ddm.models import NoiseConstant, BoundConstant, OverlayChain, OverlayNonDecision, OverlayPoissonMixture from ddm.functions import display_model n_rep=1000
+  from pyddm.models import NoiseConstant, BoundConstant, OverlayChain, OverlayNonDecision, OverlayPoissonMixture from pyddm.functions import display_model n_rep=1000
   coh_list = np.array([-25.6, -12.8, -6.4, 6.4, 12.8, 25.6])
   Tdur = 2